sapegin/washingcode-book/manuscript/110_Other_techniques.md

 - Poor tests and documentation, or no documentation at all.
 - Not generic enough and built to cover only one or a few use cases.
-- Many bugs aren’t fixed because of a low number of users and a lack of tests.
+- Many bugs aren’t fixed because of a small number of users and a lack of tests.
 - No Google and Stack Overflow to help us when something isn’t working.
 - Maintenance may take a lot of time that we could spend adding new features or improving the product.
 - New developers our company hires need to learn how to use its in-house artisanal libraries, which is often hard because of poor documentation and discoverability.